rootedbox/catz/README.md

 - `-s, --squeeze-blank`: Remove blank lines from the output
 - `-t, --show-tabs`: Replace tabs with the tabby cat emoji 🐈
 - `-g, --git`: Show uncommitted lines with a `+` symbol in a colored column
+- `-w, --wizard`: Run the setup wizard to personalize your Catz configuration

 Use `--help` to see a list of available options and their descriptions.

 ### 🐈 Examples